Vietnam.vn - Nền tảng quảng bá Việt Nam

 ttxvn-tong-bi-thu-to-lam-du-toa-dam-voi-cac-chuyen-gia-cong-nghe-cua-anh-va-the-gioi-ve-ai-va-chip-ban-dan-2810-1.jpg

-At the same time, the risks of local conflicts, sovereignty and territorial disputes, and clashes of interests at sea, in cyberspace, and in digital space are increasing in both frequency and complexity.
+At the same time, the risks of local conflicts, sovereignty and territorial disputes, and clashes of interests at sea, in cyberspace, and in the digital space are increasing in both frequency and complexity.

-Vietnam strives to build "warm inside, peaceful outside": maintaining political stability and economic and social development internally, maintaining a peaceful, cooperative, and mutually respectful environment externally; handling differences by peaceful means and international law; putting people and the legitimate interests of the people above all else.
+Vietnam strives to build a "stable and peaceful environment": maintaining political stability and economic and social development internally, while preserving a peaceful, cooperative, and mutually respectful environment externally; resolving differences through peaceful means and international law; and placing people and their legitimate interests above all else.

 ttxvn-tong-bi-thu-to-lam-du-toa-dam-voi-cac-chuyen-gia-cong-nghe-cua-anh-va-the-gioi-ve-ai-va-chip-ban-dan-2810-3.jpg